MingChingCheng/ID_number_generator/README.md

 ## Install

-To use this code, you must install "klayout".
+To use this code, you must install "klayout" module.

 ```console
 pip install klayout